 But I do have my favorites.
 Personally, I've built a cozy cabin near to the far-out end, the wilderness end, the trippy end, the get-the-rules-out-of-my-way end.
 That's just my happy-place, and that's probably obvious to anyone accustomed to my work (and if you're new to it, maybe that sounds icky, and maybe it sounds awesome, and either way you're not wrong).

 I've been observing, for ~25 out of those ~30, how a design's position along this spectrum runs deep into every aspect of the RPG experience, and by "design" I don't just mean rules (ho-hum), I mean the good stuff: worlds!
 Genre resources!
 Characters!
 Adventures!
 And that right there, where I consider those the good stuff, and rules the ho-hum?
-That's the gleam on the tip of this iceberg.
+That's the gleam on the tip of this iceberg, because once you recognize the invisible rules as a thing, you can design for their use.
+And I do.

 It doesn't matter a lot to the Doritos, not really.
 Not often.
 I'm just on a low-sodium diet and I miss them so.